Richard Jewell: How Did the Security Guard Die?

 The 2019 movie mainly covered the FBI investigation surrounding the discovered bomb and the subsequent media coverage that it received.
 While the film masterfully depicted the swinging image of Jewell in the media: hero one day, villain on the next; it reached its conclusion once Jewell’s name was cleared by the FBI.

 In fact, Jewell had to give away almost three-fourths of the money he received from settlements to pay taxes and for the services of his attorney.
 From the remainder, Jewell bought his mother a new house to live in.
 The amount of money that Jewell settled for was not disclosed to the public and remains confidential.
-The movie touchingly depicted the cramped apartment that Jewell lived in, with his mother.
+The movie touchingly depicts the cramped apartment that Jewell lived in with his mother.
 Kathy Bates’ performance as Jewell’s mother was one of the most critically lauded things about the movie.

 However, the Atlanta Journal-Constitution refused to settle.
 They were the only defendant that did so.
 In fact, the case lasted for a really long time.
 Unfortunately, Richard Jewell died before the lawsuit could be settled.
-Jewell’s estate persisted in fighting it out however.
+Jewell’s estate persisted in fighting it out, however.
 Although, in 2011, the Georgia Court of Appeals ruled in favor of the Atlanta Journal-Constitution.
 The reasoning given was that “the articles in their entirety were substantially true at the time they were published—even though the investigators’ suspicions were ultimately deemed unfounded—they cannot form the basis of a defamation action.”

 Apart from fighting the lawsuits, Jewell also made several public appearances in an attempt to negate the vilification that he had faced.
 For instance, he appeared on the late-night show, ‘Saturday Night Live’ in 1997.
 With a sportingly light-hearted mood, Jewell joked about not being responsible for killing Mother Teresa and Princess Diana.
 Luckily, the media or the authorities did not doubt him this time.